 Attentive listening occurs when we carefully listen to the other person, but while they are speaking we are deciding whether we agree or disagree, determining whether they are right or wrong.
 Instead of paying close attention to the other person, we’re formulating our response to what he or she is saying.
 At all four of these levels it should be evident that we are listening to our own perspective, and in most cases with the intent to respond from our experience.

 - The fifth level of listening is Empathic Listening, also known as empathetic listening, the top level of listening.
 To be successful in providing IT support to end-users, you must teach yourself to treat every call as though this is the first time you’ve ever heard this problem, even though you may have heard it many times before.
 Discipline yourself to see it through the eyes of the user.
 This is called empathic listening.
 Empathic listening is the highest level of listening, and the hardest to accomplish.

 To achieve empathic listening, slow down, be patient, talk less and listen more, repeat back what was said to ensure you don’t overlook anything.

 At the end of the call or visit, do a short recap of what you have discussed, what approach you are suggesting, and any follow up on your part or the user’s part that is needed.
 Be specific about how you will follow up, what you will do, and what the he can expect and when it will happen.

-A great way to evaluate whether you’re doing empathic listening or not is to ask yourself “WHERE IS YOUR FOCUS?”
+A great way to evaluate whether you’re doing empathic listening or not is to ask yourself “WHERE IS MY FOCUS?”

 As you think about the 5 levels of listening, think about the fact that the first four levels are self-focused, while the fifth level (empathic listening) is focused on the user.
 When your focus is completely on the user and not on yourself, your level of service will be much higher.